Editor's pick — niche/condition mattress

 Does a mattress help with specific pain conditions like sciatica or hip pain?

 A mattress can significantly reduce pain from conditions like sciatica and hip bursitis by relieving pressure at the affected sites.
 For sciatica, pressure relief at the hips and lower back is key.
 For hip pain, shoulder and hip contouring matters.
-An adjustable base that elevates the head slightly can also reduce sciatic nerve pressure.
+An adjustable base that improves the head slightly can also reduce sciatic nerve pressure.

 Is memory foam or an innerspring hybrid better for seniors with chronic pain?